Modifying clips and apply effects#

 Memory consumption of effect and modifications#

-When applying an effect or modification, it does not immediately apply the effect to all the frames of the clip, but only to the first frame: all the other frames will only be modified when required (that is, when you will write the whole clip to a file of when you will preview it).
+When applying an effect or modification, it does not immediately apply the effect to all the frames of the clip, but only to the first frame: all the other frames will only be modified when required (that is, when you will write the whole clip to a file or when you will preview it).

 It means that creating a new clip is neither time nor memory hungry, all the computation happen during the final rendering.